 Jane Marie Hutcheson

-I’m grateful to have had experience working with students from pre-kindergarten through third grade, allowing me to see up close where students begin in school and where they are going throughout the early childhood years.
-Throughout these experiences, I’ve explored what it means to build a positive classroom community.
+Early childhood education is my passion, and my breadth of experience working with students from pre-kindergarten through third grade has given me a unique perspective on where students begin in school and where they are going throughout the early childhood years.
+One focus of my work in the classroom is exploring what it means to build a positive classroom community.
 I believe strongly in educating the whole child, knowing students should achieve academically while also growing in social-emotional skills.

-Another passion of mine is teaching students from a multicultural education lens, encouraging students to explore and question the the world around them while learning about different cultures.
-I am excited to teach English at GSB, using my enthusiasm for early literacy and multicultural education to give students a challenging but exciting atmosphere to explore the world around them.
+Another passion of mine is teaching students from a multicultural education lens, encouraging students to explore and question the world around them while learning about different cultures.
+Teaching English at a bilingual school allows me to use my enthusiasm for early literacy and multicultural education to give our students a challenging but exciting atmosphere to investigate the world around them.

-When not in school at GSB or Columbia, I enjoy running in Riverside Park, playing with my Uncle’s dog, Harper, visiting art exhibits around the city, or trying new cooking recipes.
+When not in school at GSB, I enjoy running in Riverside Park, playing with my Uncle’s dog, Harper, visiting art exhibits around the city, or trying new cooking recipes.